joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

     </div>

-2. **Seeding clean datasets and re-running the duplicate detection check.**
+2. **Storage Reset and Clean Ingestion**

-    After wiping the database and using the unique dataset (no duplicates), the quality gate confirms the system is stable and safe to move forward.
+    The pipeline purges the database tables and applies the unique seed dataset.
+The quality gate re-runs the check and confirms that the data is clean and safe for schema upgrades.

     <div class='img-center'>